rkazakov/ChurchManager/README.md

 ----------
 # Use

-Just down load RELEASE folder and use it on any Microsoft Windows.
+Just download RELEASE folder and use it on Microsoft Windows XP and above.

 ----------
 # Development